UnivaCorporation/urb-k8s/README.md

 URB project includes _Localhost_ implementation of the Scheduler Adapter Interface in source/python/urb/adapters/localhost_adapter.py which runs Mesos tasks on local host as a simple example of custom scheduler implementation.

-Assuming that URB build (`make && make build`) succeeded following commands will start redis server and URB service:
+Assuming that URB build (`make`) succeeded following commands will start redis server and URB service:

 `cd /scratch/urb`